distant-viewing/dvt/docs-source/tutorial/cli.rst

 Note that the annotation process will take slightly longer when detecting faces, but you will (potentially) have more rich data included in the output.
+The face detection option can be combined with the audio and subtitles when available.